Charles Xavier (film character): Second Chance

 In 1973, Xavier is seen to be bitter and leading a reclusive life, having given up on his dream of peaceful coexistence between humans and mutants due to the Vietnam War, Lehnsherr being imprisoned for assassinating JFK and the failure of his school.
-Despite having been paralyzed by Lehnserr a decade prior, he regained his mobility from Hank McCoy's serum, but at the cost of suppressing his mutation.
+Despite having been paralyzed by Lehnsherr a decade prior, he regained his mobility from Hank McCoy's serum, but at the cost of suppressing his mutation.
 Xavier is living under the care of Hank, is rude include uses profane language, occasionally behaves violently, and has turned to alcoholism to cope with his failures.

 Logan (whose mind traveled back in time into his 1973 body) goes to the X-Mansion, learning from Hank about the broken Xavier.
 Hoping to reunite with Raven, Xavier agrees to help Logan.
-They recruit Peter Maximoff, a mutant with superhuman speeds, and break Lehnsherr out of The Pentagon, learning that he was in fact attempting to save JFK, who was also a mutant.
+They recruit Peter Maximoff, a mutant with superhuman speed, and break Lehnsherr out of The Pentagon, learning that he was in fact attempting to save JFK, who was also a mutant.
 Raven discovers Trask has been experimenting on mutants and plots to assassinate him at the Paris Peace Accords, but Xavier, McCoy, and Logan foil her attempt.
 Returning to the X-Mansion, Xavier abandons the serum and, by reading Logan's mind, communicates with his future self, who inspires him to protect the future between mutants and humans.
 After Xavier uses his mutant-tracking computer Cerebro to find Raven, he, McCoy, and Logan travel to Washington, D.C. to stop her from assassinating Trask.

 At a ceremony where Nixon unveils the Sentinels, Lehnsherr activates the Sentinels (who secretly taken control of the Sentinels by infusing them with steel) and barricades the White House by lifting the RFK Stadium over it.
 During the battle, Nixon, Trask, and a disguised Raven retreat to the White House Bunker.
 However, Lehnsherr rips the bunker out of the building to kill everyone inside.
 Raven reveals herself and subdues Lehnsherr with a plastic gun, saving Nixon and his cabinet.
 Before she can kill Trask, Xavier telepathically convinces her to spare him, leading the public to realize that a mutant saved the President.
 As a result, the Sentinel program is decommissioned, altering the timeline and erasing the dark future of 2023 from history.

 Shortly after, Xavier adopts a young Jean Grey after her psychic powers cause a car accident that kills her mother and her resentful father abandons her.
 The experience deeply traumatizes Jean and Xavier alters her memories to make her forget that she caused the accident and that her father survived, in order to prevent the trauma from making her psychic mind unstable.
 He begins teaching Jean, trying to help her develop more gradual control of her powers without the telepathic blocks of the original timeline.